kundais/kundais/README.md

 - 👋 Hi, I’m @kundai
 - 👀 I’m interested in Front-End web dev
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me... you can dm on twitter or email me: kundais745@gmail.com

 <!---